Ruhan Nel

-Adriaan Ruhan Nel (born 17 May 1991) is a South African rugby union player for the in Super Rugby and in the Currie Cup and in the Rugby Challenge.
+Adriaan Ruhan Nel (born 17 May 1991) is a South African rugby union player for the in United Rugby Championship and European Rugby Champions Cup and in the Currie Cup and in the Rugby Challenge.
 His regular position is full-back, winger and centre.

 Youth rugby

 Nel played for the side in the 2010 Under-19 Provincial Championship competition and for in club rugby.